Public engagement with research opportunities

 pittfestremixed

-We are looking for researchers whose work links to the Museum collections or our programming lines to share their research with visitors through bitesize talks, object- or archive-handling sessions, film screenings, tours etc. Our busy, buzzing open days include PER activities delivered by Museum research staff and performances programmed by our community partners.
+We have hosted researchers whose work links to the Museum collections to share their research with visitors through bitesize talks, object- or archive-handling sessions, film screenings, tours etc as part of the Oxford Open Doors weekend celebrating the city's heritage.
+Our busy, buzzing open days include PER activities delivered by Museum research staff and performances programmed by our community partners.

 Museums at Night (annual)